MAJMAD/Computer-Speech/README.md

 # Computer Speech
 This repository in meant to support the development of, maintain, and showcase abilities to utilize speech, both as a system input as well as an output.

-Several different aspect of speech will be developed, immediately the goal of this repository is to develop, maintain, and share progress with text-to-speech (TTS) applications.
+Several different applications of speech capabilities will be developed, immediately the goal of this repository is to develop, maintain, and share progress with text-to-speech (TTS) applications.

 Several different tools will be utilized in order to utilize speech, immediately these goals will focus on Python language tools.